 Central Florida Fair, located at 4603 W. Colonial Dr. Orlando, Fl 32808

-Come and spin, weave, make Kumihimo; teach guests basic techniques, and make new friends.
+Each year, we invite the public to come and spin, weave, make Kumihimo; learn basic techniques, and make new friends.

 March 15-18, 2018

 Florida Tropical Weavers Guild Annual Conference